-- (a) The City will pay three percent (3%) of the Police Officer top salary step in rank for employees who attain an Intermediate P.O.S.T.
-Certificate and six percent (6%) of the Police Officer top salary step in rank for employees who attain an Advanced P.O.S.T.
-Certificate. - (b) Effective January 1, 1999, Tthe City will pay three percent (3%) of the Police Sergeant top salary step for employees who attain an Intermediate P.O.S.T.
-Certificate, and six percent (6%) of the Police Sergeant top salary step for employees who attain an Advanced P.O.S.T.
-Certificate. - (be) The Personnel and Training Division of the Police Department will submit the appropriate paperwork to the Human Resources Services Department confirming and authorizing P.O.S.T.
+- (a) The City will pay three percent (3%) of the top salary step in rank for employees who attain an Intermediate P.O.S.T.
+Certificate and six percent (6%) of the top salary step in rank for employees who attain an Advanced P.O.S.T.
+Certificate. - (b) The Personnel and Training Division of the Police Department will submit the appropriate paperwork to the Human Resources Department confirming and authorizing P.O.S.T.
 Educational Incentive Pay for eligible employees.